Marcinthecloud/DSE-Graph-For-Fun/README.md

 #####Now let's play around.
 Remember that Studio truncates results to 1000 by default.
-*Note - most of these are stupid and inefficient traversals.
+*Note - some of these are stupid and inefficient traversals.
 Traverse responsibly*

 `g.V()`